 Another wonderful black-owned brand that sets the bar for ethical business – Goodee empowers creators, makers and consumers to make a social impact through a global marketplace that fosters transparent sourcing, upcycling, ethical treatment of its employees and more.

 Expedition Subsahara’s mission is to build and maintain a STEAM school for young girls in Senegal.
 20% of each handmade African basket, bag or jewelry item goes towards an education fund for the school.

 Black Pepper Paperie

-Black Pepper Paperie creates globally-inspired, one-of-a-kind handcrafted pieces that include wearable ceramic art, home decor, paper goods, and apparel.
+Black Pepper Paperie is a black-owned small business that creates globally-inspired, one-of-a-kind handcrafted pieces that include wearable ceramic art, home decor, paper goods, and apparel.

 Royal Jelly Harlem

-Custom Collaborative is a New York City-based entrepreneurship and workforce development program that trains and supports women from low-income and immigrant communities to launch fashion careers and businesses.
+A New York City-based entrepreneurship and workforce development program, Custom Collaborativetrains and supports women from low-income and immigrant communities to launch fashion careers and businesses.